Bojkovice: Geography

 Bojkovice is located about 23 km south of Zlín and 21 km northwest of Trenčín.
-The built-up area of Bojkovice lies in the Olšava River valley.
+The built-up area lies in the Olšava River valley.
 The northern part of the municipal territory lies in the Vizovice Highlands, the southern part lies in the White Carpathians.
 The highest point is the hill Lokov with an elevation of 739 m.
-The almost entire territory lies in the White Carpathians Protected Landscape Area.
+The upper course of the Olšava River flows through the town.
+The almost entire territory of Bojkovice lies within the Bílé Karpaty Protected Landscape Area.

 History

 The first written mention of Bojkovice is from 1362.
 It was promoted to a market town in 1449.
 In the 16th century, Bojkovice was attacked and plundered by the Hungarians, bringing periods of famine.

 The 19th century brought greater prosperity, as railroads and electrical grids entered the area.
 During World War II, it was occupied by Nazi Germany, who converted the local factory to war-materials production.

-The town received the town statute in 1965.
+The municipality received the town status in 1965.

+Demographics

+Transport

+Bojkovice is located on the railway line Staré Město–Bylnice.

 Sights

 The main attraction is the Nový Světlov Castle.
 The original fort was built in the 1480s to protect the town from the attacks of Hungarians.
 In the second half of the 19th century, it was converted into a castle in the Tudor neo-Gothic style.

 The parish Church of Saint Lawrence is an early Baroque building from the 17th century.

 In the town there is also the Bojskovsko Museum, focused on local folklore and traditions.